shahuls786/nx-next-rn/README.md

 # nx-next-rn
-codebase for next js and react-native
+codebase for next js and react-nativ